Timona371/Decentralized-Exchange/README.md

 - Make atomic commits (one logical change per commit)
 - Write clear, descriptive commit messages

-## 🔒 Security

-**⚠️ Important:** This codebase has NOT undergone a professional security audit.
-Use at your own risk.

 ### Security Features
 - **Minimum Liquidity Lock** - Prevents pool drainage attacks